PostHog/posthog.com/contents/apps/salesforce-connector/docs.md

 ---
-title: How the Salesforce Connector  works
+title: Salesforce Connector documentation
 showTitle: true
 topics:
     - salesforce
 ---

-## What does the Salesforce Connector do?
+### What does the Salesforce Connector do?

 This app connects to your Salesforce instance, sending events from PostHog to Salesforce as they are ingested.